 If the previous sections are correct, then the CLT doesn't explain why normal distributions are normal.
-Indeed, it is questionable whether normal distributions really are all that normal: for every normal distribution, there is a cluster of other distributions that are not normal distributions (section 3.4), and in many cases throughout the sciences, data that was once thought to be normal turns out to actually be better accounted for by some other distribution, such as the log-normal (section 3.6).
-In addition to this, I've argued that in many cases, the CLT fails to explain why particular distributions are normal-e.g., if heights are normally distributed, then the standard CLT explanations do not work, and it's not clear how they could.
+Indeed, it is questionable whether normal distributions really are all that normal: for every normal distribution, there is a cluster of other distributions that are not normal distributions (Section 3.4), and in many cases throughout the sciences, data that were once thought to be normal turns out to actually be better accounted for by some other distribution, such as the log-normal (Section 3.6).
+In addition to this, I've argued that in many cases, the CLT fails to explain why particular distributions are normal-for example, if heights are normally distributed, then the standard CLT explanations do not work, and it's not clear how they could.

 Although normal distributions may not be as normal as we once thought they were, they do appear to be quite common-especially when we restrict our focus to quantities that tend to interest us.
 The CLT doesn't seem to be able to explain this weaker claim, but could there be some other explanation?
-Or is it just a coincidence, or simply due to our predilection for simple and symmetric distributions?
+Is it just a coincidence, or simply due to our predilection for simple and symmetric distributions?
 Similarly, could there be an interesting explanation for why a given distribution in nature is normal?
 One intriguing alternative explanation involves an important mathematical property that the normal distribution has:

-"A further fact, which serves to 'explain' why it is that this 'order generated out of chaos' often has the appearance of a normal distribution, is that out of all distributions having the same variance the normal has maximum entropy (i.e. the minimum amount of information)." de Finetti 1990, p.
-62.
+A further fact, which serves to 'explain' why it is that this 'order generated out of chaos' often has the appearance of a normal distribution, is that out of all distributions having the same variance the normal has maximum entropy (i.e. the minimum amount of information). (de Finetti [1990], p.
+62)

-Put more formally: out of all distributions with mean $\mu$ , variance $\sigma^2$ , and support over all of $\mathbb{R}$ , the normal distribution, $N(\mu, \sigma^2)$ , maximises entropy.
-And the class of normal distributions $N(-, \sigma^2)$ all maximise entropy subject to the constraints of a fixed variance $\sigma^2$ and support over $\mathbb{R}$ .
+Put more formally: out of all distributions with mean $\mu$ , variance $\sigma^2$ , and support over all of R, the normal distribution, $N(\mu, \sigma^2)$ , maximizes entropy.
+And the class of normal distributions $N(-, \sigma^2)$ all maximize entropy subject to the constraints of a fixed variance $\sigma^2$ and support over R.

 Entropy is a notoriously slippery notion.
-Its main claims to fame are its roles in information theory, thermodynamics, and statistical mechanics-although, it's not clear that it is the one concept appearing in all of these theories (e.g., Popper 1982, §6).
+Its main claims to fame are its roles in information theory, thermodynamics, and statistical mechanicsalthough, it's not clear that it is the one concept appearing in all these theories (for example, Popper [1982], Section 6).
 Even as a purely mathematical property of a probability function, entropy is difficult to define.
-Perhaps the standard definition is: the entropy of a continuous distribution p is $H(p(x)) = -\int{\infty}^{\infty} p(x) \log p(x) dx$ (e.g., Frank 2009).
-However, this is a special case of a more general definition, which includes an (arguably) arbitrary measure function, m(x): $H_m(p(x)) = -\int{\infty}^{\infty} p(x) \log p(x)/m(x) dx$ (see e.g., Jaynes 1968 for a discussion of this definition).
+Perhaps the standard definition is: the entropy of a continuous distribution, p, is $H(p(x)) = -\int{\infty}^{\infty} p(x) \log p(x) dx$ (for example, Frank [2009]).
+However, this is a special case of a more general definition, which includes an (arguably) arbitrary measure function, m(x): $H_m(p(x)) = -\int{\infty}^{\infty} p(x) \log p(x) / m(x) dx$ (see, for example, Jaynes [1968] for a discussion of this definition).
 For present purposes, I'll assume that the entropy of p(x) is H(p(x)).
-In rough and intuitive terms: the entropy of a distribution is a measure of how flat and smooth that distribution is; the fatter and smoother a distribution, and the flattest and smoothest distribution over $\mathbb{R}$ with a given finite mean and variance is the normal distribution with that mean and variance.
+In rough and intuitive terms, the entropy of a distribution is a measure of how flat and smooth that distribution is; the flatter and smoother a distribution, the higher its entropy.
+The flattest and smoothest distribution over R is the uniform distribution, and the flattest and smoothest distribution over R with a given finite mean and variance is the normal distribution with that mean and variance.